narendahr15/mud-server/docs/Command-handler-design.md

 # Command handler design

 The commands modules consists of multiple commands and a command parser.
 The command parser is responsible for parsing the commands from the user.
-The command parser contains the list of commands that can be accessed by an anonymous user/authenticated user.
+The command parser contains the list of commands that can be accessed by an anonymous/authenticated user.

 ```plantuml
 @startuml